thojmr/PregnancyPlus/README.md

 ## Mesh Smoothing Options
 ### Tesselation Shader
 - There are a few shaders you can apply to a character that have tesselation sliders.
-Tesselation subdivides the mesh verticies, making the mesh appear more smooth.
-And unlike the HighPoly mesh it is better on performance, and comes default with all Repacks.
+Tesselation subdivides the mesh, making the mesh appear more smooth.
+And unlike the HighPoly mesh, it is better on performance and comes default with all Repacks.
-- These are the shaders that have tesselation sliders (That I know of):
+- These are the shaders with tesselation sliders (that I know of):
     - The Vanilla+ shaders by Xukmi
     - The KKUTS shaders by Haruka
 - If you have the ShaderSwapper pluggin latest release you can automatically apply tesselation with `CTRL + P` if you configure it first.
     - Otherwise you can apply them manually via Material Editor
-- I'm not sure if a tesselation shader exists for HS2/AI though.
+- I'm not sure if tesselation shaders exist for HS2/AI.

 ### High Poly Mesh
 - A high poly uncensor is a body mesh that contains more verticies than the normal mesh, which makes the mesh more smooth overall.